corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

     @Override
     public SignedTransaction call() throws FlowException {
         SignedTransaction stx = dummyTransactionWithParticipant(counterparty);
-        // For each non-local participant in the transaction we must initiate a flow session with them.
+        // We must initiate a flow session with each non-local participant in the transaction.
         FlowSession session = initiateFlow(counterparty);
         return subFlow(new FinalityFlow(stx, session));
     }